12 front porch ideas to set your house apart from the rest and give your entranceway extra kerb appeal

 A small porch should always have lighting and a doormat, it could also have some small baskets or boxes for storage of clutter or shoes and dog leads.

 Greenery is a must too, plants and flowers help add interest to an otherwise boring entrance.
-When deciding on plants for a smaller porch, Marissa Carrara, a Design Assistant at Rachel Bailey Design suggests, ‘If space is limited, consider alpine plants, as most alpines enjoy dry, conditions, they are perfect for containers.
+When deciding on plants for a smaller porch, Marissa Carrara, design assistant at Rachel Bailey Design, suggests, ‘If space is limited, consider alpine plants, as most alpines enjoy dry, conditions, they are perfect for containers.
 Using a mulch of grit or gravel on the top surface to that their foliage doesn’t sit on damp soil.’

-She also told us, ‘A porch with good light levels could accommodate vegetables like tomatoes or consider herbs, perhaps a large pot of basil, Rosemary or salad ready for the salad bowl.’
+She adds, ‘A porch with good light levels could accommodate vegetables like tomatoes or consider herbs, perhaps a large pot of basil, Rosemary or salad ready for the salad bowl.’
 Which would be a great additional use for the space.

-Now spring and summer are here this is the perfect time to style your front porch and create a beautiful vision to welcome you home on a gorgeous evening.
+Now that spring and summer are here, this is the perfect time to style your front porch and create a beautiful vision to welcome you home on a gorgeous evening.

 - Holly CockburnContent Editor